imshawan/PyDictAPI/README.md

 from PyDictAPI import Translate t = Translate() print(t.languages_help()) # Prints all supported languages
-#   OR

 print(t.languages_help(pretty=True))
 # Pretty=true returns the list in a well structured manner.
 By default Pretty is set to False

 print(t.translateItems("Hello, How are you?", "hi"))	#	hi: Hindi

 # Translates text according to the language code
 ```
 Output:
 ```